nax3t/Bookbook/README.md

-# Books
+# Bookbook

-This web app allows a user to search for their favorite books and save them to a read list.
-Users can review and upvote on books they like.
+Bookbook is an express based web application that allows users to search for their favorite books, add them to a

+public wall, and review them.
+This app utilizes the Google Books API.

-This app is built on Node and Express, it includes:
+This app includes:
   - Authentication (passport)
   - Authorization
   - RESTful routes